hallgrimur1471/programming/ctf_writeups/2020/icectf/misc/my_hometown.md

 if diff == Decimal(0):
     print("x is the cubic number of", ranswer)
 else:
-    print("x has a cubic root of ", answer)
 ```

 This resulted in a more promising looking value of m: